contact-nat/restlet-sites/modules/com.restlet/tech-doc/apispark/tutorials/02_apis-for-vendors/01_document-restlet-api.md

 or
 - directly from the code

-Here are key places to customize the documentation:
+Here are key places to customize the documentation from the code:

-- You can customize part of the documentation from the ```ContactsApplication``` class.
+- general characteristics fof the API from the ```ContactsApplication``` class.
 - *Resources* are described by their interface in the ```org.restlet.example.contact.api.resource``` package.
 - *Exceptions* are serialized in the ```org.restlet.example.contact.api.core.exception``` package.